GuildSA/corona-hack-pack/README.md

 On Windows, download and install [LuaForWindows_v5.1.4-46.exe](https://code.google.com/p/luaforwindows/)

-Once installed you should be able to run the lua command from the Windows Command Prompt.
+Once installed you should be able to run the "lua" command from the Windows Command Prompt.

 To test your install, you can open a command prompt on Windows by clicking Start button, clicking All Programs, clicking Accessories, and then clicking Command Prompt.

-Once the Command Prompt window opens, you can type lua and press enter.
+Once the Command Prompt window opens, you can type "lua" and press enter.

 ```
 lua